 This cherry tree disease will allow for leaf-like growths to slowly appear on the underside of the leaves.
-This viral infection starts at the lower portion of the tree and spreads upwards.
-Over time, the tree’s limbs will decay and the tree will eventually decline and die.
-Nematodes spread the infection by getting into grafted areas of the tree.
+This viral infection starts at the lower portion and spreads upwards.
+Over time, the tree’s limbs will decay and the plant will eventually decline and die.
+Nematodes spread the infection by getting into grafted areas.

-It can be challenging to control this cherry tree disease, but the best thing you can do is apply a fungicide to the tree that will keep the nematodes at bay.
+It can be challenging to control this cherry tree disease, but the best thing you can do is apply a fungicide that will keep the nematodes at bay.
 There is no cure for this infection, but you can control the spread and how fast it takes over.

 Sour Cherry Yellows

 Sour Cherry Yellows is a cherry tree disease that forms mottled patterns or chlorotic rings on your tree’s leaves.
 Eventually, the leaves become necrotic and drop off.
 This gives the tree a shot hole look, and the virus can appear years later and take the fruit yield down by as much as 50%.
 The leaves will turn yellow very fast as the disease progresses, and this infection can cause the tree’s death.

 There is nothing you can do to help it survive this infection.
 The best practice to prevent it is to purchase disease-free, certified trees.

 A decrease in the fruit yields are indications that the disease spread far into the tree.